 However, traditional PCA does not take into account spatial heterogeneity, which is an important issue and characteristic of cross-spatial relationships and processes (Goodchild & Haining, 2004).
 The correlation between variables may change with location.
 Therefore, a model based on geographic weights must be applied.
 The Geographically Weighted Principal Component Analysis (GWPCA) method, as a localized version of PCA, has stronger explanatory power by considering the spatial non-smoothness of statistical significance compared to global PCA.
 A geographically weighted variant of PCA was used for the first time to explore the demographic characteristics of Northern Ireland(Lloyd, 2010).
 GWPCA was applied to study the residential environment and housing market segmentation(Wu et al., 2018).
-However, the application of GWPCA to urban regionalization remains understudied.

-In this study, we will first determine the optimal number of regions based on two different data by using a global PCA approach and appropriate CA techniques.
-After this geographical weights (GW) will be added to our study by introducing 4 types of GW: QUEEN, KNN , BOLCK , UNITED to determine the most suitable type of GW for this study (J. Rey et al., n.d.).
-After determining the type of GW we need to add, we will keep tuning the parameters to get the optimal parameters for the GW we need.
-Finally, we will obtain two new models of the Lisbon parish area based on different generations of census data and reconstructed by GWPCA technique.
-After this, we need to analyze the two models by comparing their construction process and their results.
-The most influential elements in this process are explored, and the changes they produce.
-And analyze whether the five guidelines of regionalization are strictly adhered to: 1. all methods aggregate geographic areas into a predetermined number of regions, while optimizing a specific aggregation criterion.
-2. regions within a region must be geographically connected (spatial continuity constraint).
-3. the number of regions must be less than or equal to the number of regions.
-4. Each region can be assigned to one and only one area.
-5. Each region must contain at least one area (Duque et al., 2007).
+However, GWPCA has not been very widely implemented and applied in urban regionalization.

-We will conclude by exploring the implications of a data-driven regional reform of the Diocese of Lisbon based on the practical application of this technology and how it can actually be put into practice.
+We will attempt by exploring the implications of a data-driven regional reform of the Diocese of Lisbon based on the practical application of this technology and how it can actually be put into practice.
 The areas where more in-depth research is needed will be considered.